RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 I don't think I need to go too much in depth, most FF forks are just regular Firefox with either UI changes or some changes to user-hostile defaults.
 They typically suffer slower update cycles.
 \
 I will talk about 2 specifically, Librewolf and Palemoon.
 Librewolf is just Firefox with defaults changed... nothing else.
 They don't even maintain the defaults, they just use [arkenfox-user.js](https://github.com/arkenfox/user.js/).
 They may have some changes but fundamentally it is just arkenfox built-into Firefox with a slower update cycle.
 Palemoon uses *ancient* code with some security patches backported, and it is single-process so it cannot utilize any modern sandboxing technology (such as seccomp or namespaces, or the adjacents on other platforms).
 You can manually sandbox the browser but that doesn't isolate sites from each other.
-This also means that newer security features FF adds will not get properly added if they get added at all.
+This also means that newer security features FF adds (as rare as that is) will not get properly added if they get added at all.

 ### Safari (Webkit)

 I don't use Apple devices but security-wise Safari/Webkit is pretty decent.
 It may be behind on web standards but it has strong partitioning, strong sandboxing, and robust mitigations on all supported platforms.
-Additionally, it can disable JIT JavaScript (and many other web features) on iOS and MacOS per-site using Lockdown Mode to be W^X compliant.
+Additionally, it can disable JIT JavaScript (and many other web features) on iOS and MacOS per-site using Lockdown Mode to be W^X compliant, though most websites will likely break.

 #### Epiphany (WebkitGTK)